 In connection with our initial public offering, we entered into the Director Nomination Agreement with the Tricor Funds that provides the Tricor Funds the right to designate nominees for election to our Board for so long as the Tricor Funds collectively beneficially own 5% or more of the total number of shares of our Common Stock then outstanding.
 The number of nominees that the Tricor Funds are entitled to designate under the Director Nomination Agreement bears the same proportion to the total number of members of our Board as the number of shares of Common Stock beneficially owned by the Tricor Funds bears to the total number of shares of Common Stock outstanding, rounded up to the nearest whole number.
 In addition, the Tricor Funds shall be entitled to designate the replacement for any of its board designees whose board service terminates prior to the end of such designee's term regardless of the Tricor Funds' beneficial ownership at such time.
 In addition, for so long as the Tricor Funds collectively beneficially own 10% or more of the total number of shares of our Common Stock then outstanding, the Tricor Funds shall also have the right to have their designees participate on committees of our Board, subject to compliance with applicable law and stock exchange rules.
 The Director Nomination Agreement will terminate at such time as the Tricor Funds collectively own less than 5% of our outstanding Common Stock.
-Nicholas Peters and Bradley Seaman were each designated by the Tricor Funds as nominees to the Board in 2016.
-Sandy Riley was designated by the Tricor Funds as a nominee for the first time at the Annual Meeting.
+The Tricor Funds designated Nicholas Peters, Sandy Riley and Lisa Oleson as nominees to the Board effective in 2016, 2023 and 2024, respectively.

-Share Repurchase Agreement
+Share Repurchase Agreements

 In November 2023, the Company approved a share repurchase program (the "Share Repurchase Program") to purchase up to \$20 million of its Common Stock in open market and privately negotiated transactions.
-On December 6, 2023, the Company entered into a Stock Repurchase Agreement (the "Initial Agreement") with Tricor Pacific Capital Partners (Fund IV) US, LP (the "Fund"), pursuant to which the Company has agreed to purchase three times the number of shares of the Company's Common Stock acquired by the Company in the open market from time to time from non-Fund holders during the period commencing on December 6, 2023 and ending on March 31, 2024, up to a maximum of 325,000 shares of Common Stock.
-The Initial Agreement provides that such open market purchases will be made pursuant to the Share Purchase Program.
-Additionally, the Initial Agreement provides that the repurchase price for any shares acquired by the Company from the Fund will be 98% of the volume weighted average purchase price paid by the Company for all other shares acquired by the Company in the open market pursuant to the Share Purchase Program during such period.
-The repurchase from the Fund took place on April 5, 2024 and will be part of the Share Purchase Program authorization levels.
-The Initial Agreement was approved by the Audit Committee.
-Additional information can be found in our Current Report on Form 8-K, dated December 6, 2023, which was filed with the SEC.
+Subsequently, the Company entered into two agreements to repurchase Common Stock held by Tricor Pacific Capital Partners (Fund IV) US, LP (the "Fund"), pursuant to which the Company agreed to purchase three times the number of shares of the Company's Common Stock acquired by the Company in the open market from time to time from non-Fund holders during the periods commencing on December 6, 2023 and ending March 31, 2024 and commencing April 1, 2024 and ending June 30, 2024, up to an aggregate of 650,000 shares of Common Stock in total (the "Repurchase Agreements").
+The Repurchase Agreements provided that such open market purchases would be made pursuant to the Share Repurchase Program.
+Additionally, the Repurchase Agreements provided that the repurchase price for any shares acquired by the Company from the Fund would be 98% of the volume weighted average purchase price paid by the Company for all other shares acquired by the Company in the open market pursuant to the Share Repurchase Program during such fiscal quarter.
+The repurchases from the Fund took place on April 5, 2024 and July 3, 2024 and were part of the Share Repurchase Program authorization levels.
+The Repurchase Agreements were approved by the Audit Committee.
+Additional information can be found in our Current Reports on Form 8-K, dated December 6, 2023 and March 14, 2024, and in our Form 10-K for the year-ended December 31, 2024 filed with the SEC.